Kabbage Payments Guide For Small Businesses: How To Use Kabbage For Credit Card Payments

 - 3.5% + $0.15 per card-on-file or keyed-in transaction

 Square offers same-day and even instant deposits on your transactions but will charge you 1.5% of the transaction for the expedited processing.
 If you’d prefer not to pay extra just to get your money, standard processing is free and requires one to two business days.
-Check out our article, How To Send An Invoice With Square & Get Paid Faster, for more details.
+Check out our article on how to use Square Invoices for more details.

 Overall, Kabbage Payments will cost you a little less money, but you probably won’t notice the difference unless you process a very high number of invoices every month.
 Square’s invoicing service, on the other hand, offers quite a few more features than Kabbage does.
 Square has offered invoicing services for several years now, whereas Kabbage Payments is still a new product.
 We fully expect Kabbage to close this gap in the coming years as new features and options are rolled out.